An exclusive Live Webinar

 You can still register and watch the replay!

-In the live lecture, you'll be able to interact directly with our host via our chat feature.
+In the live lecture, you'll be able to interact directly with our host via our chat feature, as well as submit questions in real time and participate in polls.

 Can't tune in live?
 Watch the lecture at your leisure!
 Your registration for this series includes a replay link sent directly to your email within 24 hours after the live stream.